hpc-maths/samurai/doc/source/tutorial/graduation_case_3.rst

         }
     });

-The :cpp:func:`mure::for_each_cell` function takes two parameters: the first one is the `CellArray` defining the cells where we want to apply an algorithm, the second one is a lambda function with a `cell` parameter.
-This `cell` parameter is of type :cpp:class:`mure::Cell`.
+The :cpp:func:`samurai::for_each_cell` function takes two parameters: the first one is the `CellArray` defining the cells where we want to apply an algorithm, the second one is a lambda function with a `cell` parameter.
+This `cell` parameter is of type :cpp:class:`samurai::Cell`.
 We use the method :cpp:func:`corner` to have the bottom left point of the cell.

 We have tagged the cells and we can now recreate a new mesh from the `tag` field by creating four new cells if it is set to true.
 We use `CellList` to add new points and new intervals efficiently.

 .. code-block: c++

-    mure::CellList<dim> cl;
+    samurai::CellList<dim> cl;
-    mure::for_each_interval(ca, [&](std::size_t level, const auto& interval, const auto& index) {
+    samurai::for_each_interval(ca, [&](std::size_t level, const auto& interval, const auto& index) {
         auto j = index[0];
         for (int i = interval.start; i < interval.end; ++i)